the design and implementation of snailscale.io

 done!

-single click deployments (git push) ✅
+single click deployments (git push

-i use netlify to deploy the site every time i run git push to the github repo. i cannot describe how easy it has made my life. there isn't much to describe here, you create an account with netlify, setup a site, point it at your source code, and tell it how to build your site and where the output is.
+to the github repo. i cannot describe how easy it has made my life. there isn't much to describe here, you create an account with netlify, setup a site, point it at your source code, and tell it how to build your site and where the output is.

 most of the time for standard static site generators it already knows where the output is and how to build your site npm run build